Whether you want to store food or you want a chilled glass for a cool beverage, you’re probably wondering if you can put glass in the freezer.

 First and foremost, you need to be aware of thermal shock.
 Thermal shock is a rapid and sudden change in temperature that can cause glass to crack or shatter.

-The easiest way to prevent thermal shock is to heat or cool glass slowly.
-So, when freezing glass, don’t put it in the freezer if it’s still warm.
+The easiest way to prevent thermal shock is to make sure to heat or cool glass slowly.
+When freezing glass, don’t put it in the freezer if it’s still warm.

 Allow the glass to cool to room temperature before putting it in the freezer.
 And, when taking it out of the freezer, allow the glass to warm slowly.

 Also, make sure that you check the glass for cracks or damage to your glass before freezing it.
-This damage can cause the glass to shatter or break much easier from thermal shock.
+Glass breaks much easier if it has any kind of flaw or damage.

 Freezer Safe Glass Containers